-The polyphenol resveratrol is a natural, highly effective antioxidant won mainly from the skin of grapes.
-In nature, the main function of resveratrol is to protect the plant from infections, fungi and parasites as well as from damaging environmental toxins and UV rays.
-In the human body, it generally acts anti-inflammatory and protects the cells.
-This is particularly beneficial to the blood vessels, the heart and the cells of the liver and of the brain.
+The polyphenol resveratrol is a natural, highly effective antioxidant derived primarily from the skin of grapes.
+In nature, the main function of resveratrol is to protect the plant from infections, fungi and parasites, as well as from damaging environmental toxins and UV rays.
+In the human body, it generally helps to support healthy inflammatory processes and protect the cells.
+This is particularly beneficial to the blood vessels, the heart and the cells of the liver and brain.

-One outstanding property makes resveratrol one of the most exciting anti-aging substances ever: It prolongs survival in diverse organisms, for it simulates calorie restriction (CR) and is a recognized CR mimetic.
-Reduction of food intake is one of the longest known and best proven therapeutic concepts for fighting the consequences of aging.
-To date it is the only measure proved to have a direct effect on the aging process of the cell.
-It was first identified in the classical research objects such as the threadworm, Drosophila and baker’s yeast in the 1930s.
-Subsequently, it was shown to be present in lab rats and other animals up to the primates.
+There is one outstanding property that makes resveratrol one of the most exciting anti-aging substances to date: It has been proven to prolong survival in diverse organisms via its ability to simulate calorie restriction (CR).
+In fact, resveratrol is a recognized CR mimetic.
+Reduction of caloric intake is one of the longest-known and best-proven therapeutic concepts for fighting the consequences of aging.
+To date, it is the only measure proven to have a direct effect on the aging process of the cells.
+This property was first identified in the 1930s in classical research subjects such as the threadworm, Drosophila and baker’s yeast.
+Subsequently, it was shown to be effective in lab rats and other animals, including primates.
 Meanwhile, its effect on almost all biological organisms has been established.
 Calorie restriction triggers increased DNA repair in the cells.
-This prolongs the life span of the individual cell as much as that of the organism as a whole.
-Since 1989 alone, more than three thousand main publications on the various effects of this spectacular plant substance have been published.
+This prolongs the lifespan of the individual cell as well as that of the organism as a whole.
+Since 1989, more than 3000 studies on the various effects of this spectacular plant substance have been published.

-In the traditional medicine of the Far East, resveratrol, predominantly from the mulberry, has been used for a long time to protect the cells of the heart and of the liver.
-Only a short while ago, researchers from the University of South Florida discovered that resveratrol can prevent fatty degeneration of the liver in case of increased alcohol consumption.
+In Far Eastern traditional medicine, resveratrol, obtained predominantly from the mulberry, has been used for hundreds of years to protect the cells of the heart and liver.
+Not too long ago, researchers from the University of South Florida discovered that it helps protect against fatty conditions of the liver resulting from excessive alcohol consumption.

-Another excellent characteristic of resveratrol is its strong anti-inflammatory property.
-Together with its antioxidative effects, its active substances can incite programmed cell death in the three main stages of cancer (triggering of mutations, formation of tumor cells, progression).
+Another excellent characteristic of resveratrol is its ability to modulate inflammation.
+Along with its antioxidative effects, its active constituents can initiate programmed cell death in the three main stages of unhealthy cell growth: the triggering of mutations, the formation of unhealthy cells and progression.

-Catechins are the principal antioxidants in the leaves of green tea.
-Colorless amaroids with an excellent capacity for trapping radicals, which develop synergetic effects with resveratrol.
-Inhibition of LDL oxidation provides particular protection to neurovascular tissue structures.
+Catechins are the principal antioxidants present in the leaves of green tea.
+These colorless amaroids with an excellent capacity for trapping free radicals develop synergetic effects with resveratrol.
+Their ability to discourage LDL oxidation provides special protection to neurovascular tissue structures.

-OPC designates a group of substances with specific chemical bonds, called oligomeric procyanidins.
-These antioxidants are absorbed very quickly and neutralize free radicals in various areas of the body, mainly in vascular molecules.
+OPC refers to oligomeric procyanidins, a group of substances with specific chemical bonds.
+These compounds possess antioxidant properties and are absorbed very quickly, working to neutralize free radicals in various areas of the body, primarily in vascular molecules.

 in pharmaceutical grade.
 Other ingredients: SiO2, magnesium stearate, calcium carbonate.